 For a court to find estoppel, it must find that there was a representation by the party to be estopped that induced the other party to act or rely.
 There must also be a detriment to the party that acted or relied on the assertion.
 Since the majority of the discussion with the insurance representative involved discussing where the son did not reside, the lower court found it unreasonable that the mother would rely on this conversation in believing that her son was covered.
 Furthermore, there was no discussion of underinsured motorist benefits during this conversation.
 As a result, the appellate court upheld the lower court’s denial of policy benefits for the son’s auto accident injuries.

-If you are involved in an insurance dispute after you’ve been involved in an auto accident, the dedicated trial lawyers at the Law Offices of Michael O. Smith are prepared to help you fight for your rights and the compensation that you deserve.
+If you are involved in an insurance dispute after you’ve been involved in an auto accident, the dedicated trial lawyers at the Mass Injury Group are prepared to help you fight for your rights and the compensation that you deserve.
 We have provided compassionate and reliable legal counsel to residents throughout Massachusetts and understand exactly what you are going through.
 To schedule your free consultation, call us now at 617-263-0060 or contact us online.